 Richard Seymour is a writer and broadcaster from Northern Ireland and the author of numerous books about politics including Against Austerity and Corbyn: The Strange Rebirth of Radical Politics.
 His writing appears in the The New York Times, the London Review of Books, the Guardian, Prospect, Jacobin, and innumerable other places including his own Patreon.
 He is an editor at Salvage magazine.

+His book The Disenchanted Earth: Reflections on Ecosocialism & Barbarism is published on 21 April 2022, available for pre-order now.
 His book, The Twittering Machine, was published in August 2019.

 The Twittering Machine